Gabri110/pyTalbot/README.md

 This project was developped by Gabriel María Ybarra Marcaida under the supervision of [Luis Vega González](https://www.bcamath.org/en/people/bcam-members/lvega) during the authour's research internship at the [Basque Centre for Applied Mathematics](https://www.bcamath.org/en) in between November 2024 and February 2025.

 The authour would like to thank @miguelfrndz and @pcardenal5 with their help with programming issues throughout the development of the project.

-## TODO:

- - Add stationary solution.
-Maybe add the option to compare it to the transient one.